-The Michigan Health Department requires a signed physician’s order (prescription/note) to use topical numbing during your tattoo service.
-Numbing is OPTIONAL, not required...you may proceed without it.
-If you do want numbing applied, please complete one of the options outlined below.
+Michigan requires a physician-signed prescription/note to use topical numbing during your tattoo service.
+Numbing is OPTIONAL, not required.
+If you want numbing applied, please complete one of the options outlined below.

-1. Contact Youthology by phone at (810) 355-4383 between Monday and Friday from 9:00am - 4:00pm.
-They will conduct a telehealth review and issue the compliant physician-signed order (pending your medical history).
+Step 2.
+Call Youthology at (810) 355-4383 between Monday and Friday from 9:00am - 4:00pm.
+Youthology staff will conduct a telehealth review of your submission and issue the compliant physician-signed letter/prescription (cost $25 but Youthology will credit this for a future product/service)

 Option 1 (easy): Obtain your prescription from Youthology.
 Youthology is a Brighton-based med spa with a medical staff that is familiar with our process, familiar with Michigan's topical anesthetic requirements for tattoo services, and will issue a compliant physician-signed order (pending your medical history).
 To receive the signed order from Youthology, follow the steps below: